ilcato/homebridge-fibaro-home-center/README.md

 }
 ```
 #### Basic fields (required)
-+ `url` : url or IP of your Home Center / Yubii Home.
++ `url` (string) : url or IP of your Home Center / Yubii Home.
 Using https may be mandatory if you configured HC to use it.
 Examples:
   + `192.168.1.100` - replace with your IP,
   + `https://hc-00000XXX.local` - replace with your HC serial, get ca.cer file from HC and put it in Homebridge in same folder as config.json,
   + `http://hc-00000XXX.local` - replace with your HC serial.
-+ `username` : username of your Home Center / Yubii Home.
++ `username` (string) : username of your Home Center / Yubii Home.
-+ `password` : password of your Home Center / Yubii Home.
++ `password` (string) : password of your Home Center / Yubii Home.
-+ `platform` : platform name, must be 'FibaroHC'.
++ `platform` (string) : platform name, must be 'FibaroHC'.
-+ `name`: name of the plugin displayed in Homebridge log and as plugin bridge name, default 'FibaroHC'.
++ `name` (string) : name of the plugin displayed in Homebridge log and as plugin bridge name, default 'FibaroHC'.

 #### Advanced
-+ `pollerperiod` : Polling interval (refresh interval) for querying Fibaro Home Center (0: disabled, recomended: 3, 1 or 2 seconds allows for a more responsive update of the Home app when changes appear outside the HomeKit environment).
++ `pollerperiod` (integer) : Polling interval (refresh interval) for querying Fibaro Home Center (0: disabled, recomended: 3, 1 or 2 seconds allows for a more responsive update of the Home app when changes appear outside the HomeKit environment).
 If it is disabled the Home app is not updated automatically when such a change happen but only when you close a panel and reopen it.
 Enabling this option is useful to read the new state when controlling devices outside HomeKit, E.G.: via Fibaro, physical buttons, scenes and automations.
-+ `thermostatmaxtemperature` : Set max temperature for thermostatic devices (default 100 C).
++ `thermostatmaxtemperature` (integer) : Set max temperature for thermostatic devices (default 100 C).
-+ `thermostattimeout` : Number of seconds for the thermostat timeout, default: 7200 (2 hours).
++ `thermostattimeout` (integer) : Number of seconds for the thermostat timeout, default: 7200 (2 hours).
-+ `switchglobalvariables` : Comma separated list of home center global variables acting like a bistable switch.
++ `switchglobalvariables` (string) : Comma separated list of home center global variables acting like a bistable switch.
-+ `dimmerglobalvariables` : Comma separated list of home center global variables acting like a dimmer.
++ `dimmerglobalvariables` (string) : Comma separated list of home center global variables acting like a dimmer.
-+ `adminUsername`: Admin username of your home center, needed only to set global variables.
++ `adminUsername` (string) : Admin username of your home center, needed only to set global variables.
-+ `adminPassword`: Admin password of your home center, needed only to set global variables.
++ `adminPassword` (string) : Admin password of your home center, needed only to set global variables.
-+ `securitysystem` : Set 'enabled' or 'disabled' in order to manage the availability of the security system.
++ `securitysystem` (string) : Set 'enabled' or 'disabled' in order to manage the availability of the security system.
-+ `addRoomNameToDeviceName` : Set 'enabled' or 'disabled'.
++ `addRoomNameToDeviceName` (string) : Set 'enabled' or 'disabled'.
 If enabled, to each device name will be added the name of the room in which it is located.
 Default: disabled.
-+ `doorbellDeviceId` : Home Center binary sensor device id acting as a doorbell.
++ `doorbellDeviceId` (integer) : Home Center binary sensor device id acting as a doorbell.
-+ `logsLevel` : Desired log level: 0 disabled, 1 only changes, 2 all.
++ `logsLevel` (integer) : Desired log level: 0 disabled, 1 only changes, 2 all.

 #### Individual for each device
 + `id` : Device ID (like: 42).